norbusan/piwigopress/readme.txt

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 == Changelog ==

+= 2.30dev =
+* new features by Anton Lavrov
+  - multiple image ids can be used in the shortcode
+  - support for displaying the photo name (title)

 = 2.29 =
 * security related improvements by Rüdiger Schulz, big thanks!